Adam-Books/fashion_e_commerce_js/README.md

 - Animated the Logo using JavaScript.
 - fixed some issues in the sliders using swiper.js
-- added new features in the reviwe slifers using swiper.js
+- added new features in the review sliders using swiper.js
 - added Google Maps & (our location) section

 #